singleplatform-eng/ansible-users/README.md

   uid will be used
 * password - If a hash is provided then that will be used, but otherwise the account will be locked
+* update_password - This can be either 'always' or 'on_create'
+  - 'always' will update passwords if they differ. (default)
+  - 'on_create' will only set the password for newly created users.
 * group - optional primary group override
 * groups - a list of supplementary groups for the user.
 * profile - a string block for setting custom shell profiles